Stefan Logan

-Stefan Logan (born June 2, 1981) is a current podcast host for ProSportsExtra and former American professional gridiron football player who played as a running back and special teamer in the Canadian Football League (CFL) and the National Football League (NFL).
-He was signed by the Miami Dolphins of the National Football League as an undrafted free agent in 2007.
+Stefan Logan (born June 2, 1981) is an American former professional football player who was a running back and special teamer in the National Football League (NFL) and Canadian Football League (CFL).
+He was signed by the Miami Dolphins of the NFL as an undrafted free agent in 2007.
 He played college football at the University of South Dakota.
-Logan has also played for the BC Lions, Montreal Alouettes, and Ottawa Redblacks in the CFL, and the Pittsburgh Steelers and Detroit Lions of the NFL.
+Logan also played for the BC Lions, Montreal Alouettes, and Ottawa Redblacks in the CFL, and the Pittsburgh Steelers and Detroit Lions of the NFL.

-Early years
+Early life

 Logan attended Miami Jackson High School in Miami, Florida.
 He took a three-year break from football before enrolling at the University of South Dakota in Vermillion, SD.

-Track and field

 Aside from football, Logan also ran track in college, where he set a conference record of 6.75 seconds in the 60 meters.
 Logan also ran the 100 meters, recording a personal best of 10.78 seconds.